iLampard/llm_recipes/README.md

   repetition_penalty: 1.1
 ```

-Then we can load the model and generate text with it.
+Then we can, using the same interface, to load the model and generate text with it.
 ```python
 from easyllm_kit.models import LLM from easyllm_kit.configs import Config